sourcegraph/handbook/content/departments/people-talent/talent/tools/interview_training.md

 - Please accept the calendar invite to indicate that you can attend.
 - If you cannot make the interview, please decline the calendar invite and message whoever sent you the invitation to let them know.
-- Very important: if you decline the same day as the interview, please slack the #hiring channel as well and we'll find a replacement or reschedule immediately.
+- Very important: if you decline the same day as the interview, please slack the [#ask-hiring](https://sourcegraph.slack.com/app_redirect?channel=ask-hiring) channel as well and we'll find a replacement or reschedule immediately.

 How to prepare for your interview: